miztiik/serverless-api-authorizer/README.md

 1. If the credentials are valid and the scopes can be granted, Cognito returns an Access Token to the machine
 1. The machine can use that Access Token to Authenticate itself against the API-Gateway or an Application Load Balancer

 `Scopes` are technically part of authorization.
-A scope more or less is a label that describes a capability such as **`VIEW_PROFILE`** or **`DELETE_MESSAGE`**.
-You can create as many scopes as you like, but without further processing they’re useless.
+A scope more or less is a label that describes a capability such as **`READ_CONTENT`** or **`WRITE_CONTENT`**.
+You can create as many scopes as you like, but without further processing they are useless.

-From the perspective of an _App_ you get information about which scopes the current user has been granted and you yourself are responsible for implementing authorization measures based on that.
-In this demo, we are going to see, How to securing your AWS API Gateway endpoints using Cognito User Pools.
+From the perspective of an _App_ you get information about which scopes the current request has been granted and you as the app owner is responsible for implementing authorization measures based on that.

 ![Miztiik Serverless API Authorization](images/miztiik_machine_to_machine_api_authorization_with_cognito_oauth2_architecture.png)